The Lending and Secured Finance Review: Netherlands

 Legal and regulatory developments

-Dutch legal and regulatory developments from 1 June 2019 (other than through EU regulations) that are relevant for loan finance practice include the following:
+Dutch legal and regulatory developments from 1 June 2020 until 1 June 2021 (other than through EU regulations) that are relevant for loan finance practice include the following:

-- On 11 December 2019, the Ministry of Justice and Security requested the Council of State for its advice in respect of the draft bill, which prohibits restrictions on transferability and pledgeability of receivables that have arisen from the conduct of a profession or business and are transferred or pledged for financing purposes.
+- On 29 May 2020, the draft bill, which prohibits restrictions on transferability and pledgeability of receivables that have arisen from the conduct of a profession or business and are transferred or pledged for financing purposes, has been submitted to Parliament.
 By extending the asset base that can be transferred or pledged to financiers, the draft bill aims to increase the credit potential of (mainly) small and medium-sized enterprises and to create a level playing field with neighbouring jurisdictions.
-The Council of State rendered its advice on 4 March 2020.
-As a next step, the bill will be submitted to Parliament.
+On 28 January 2021, the draft bill was discussed in Parliament and was not considered to be controversial.
+It is unclear when the next step will be taken in the legislative process and therefore when the bill will enter into force.

 i Withholding taxes